W1ldPo1nter/django-queryable-properties/docs/annotations.rst

 ``QuerySet.annotate`` call, like simple ``F`` objects, aggregates, ``Case`` expressions, ``Subquery`` expressions, etc.

 .. note::
-   The returned annotation object may reference the names of other annotatable queryable properties on the same model, which will be resolved accordingly.
+   The returned annotation object may reference the names of other annotatable queryable properties on the same model or related models, which will be resolved accordingly.
+   This means that queryable property annotations can be used inside of other queryable property annotations and thus build upon each other.

 The ``AnnotationMixin`` and custom filter implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^